chef/knife-windows/README.md

 SSL will become the default transport in future revisions of `knife-windows`.

-#### Specifying the package architecture

-You can configure which package architecture (32 bit or 64 bit) to install on the bootstrapped system.
-In your knife config specify `knife[:bootstrap_architecture]`.
-Valid values are `:i386` for 32 bit or `:x86_64` for 64 bit.
-By default the architecture will be whatever the target system is.
-If you try to install a 64 bit package on a 32 bit system you will receive an error, but installing a 32 bit package on a 64 bit system is supported.

-Currently (March 2016) the `stable` channel of omnibus (where downloads using the install script fetch) only has 32 bit packages but this will be updated soon to include both 32 and 64 bit packages.
-Until then you will need to access the `current` channel by specifying `--prerelease` in your `knife bootstrap windows` if you want 64 bit packages.

 #### Using a custom install URL

 By default, the bootstrap command tries to download the latest `chef-client` installer from the Internet.
 This may be a problem in the enterprise, for example if your node is behind a proxy or firewall.
 In that case, you can specify a custom install URL with the `--msi-url` option.